terraform-aws-modules/meta/modules/github/README.md

-# Files in GitHub repositories
+# GitHub repositories

-Files in GitHub repositories can be managed with this module.
+Settings and Files in GitHub repositories can be managed with this module.

 ## Usage